erickyun/telegram-exhentai-stack/bot/README.md

 This bot was made for personal use to avoid copy pasting entire galleries into telegram.
 This was mostly coded on late nights so excuse the mess.

-*This is a way a fork of my private telegram bot, I modified some critical parts of it, I have quickly tested it and it seems to work okay.
+*This is in a way a fork of my private telegram bot, I modified some critical parts of it, I have quickly tested it and it seems to work okay.
 But I can't guarentee stability.*

 ## Features